angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

   with two of them giving multiple chances at resolving it and allowing you to go up to a devotion of 4 which helps bypass things like :card[Endurance].
-It also increases your pseudo blue card count for Force pitch purposes by +2 (because you now have 2 cards in the deck eligibile to pitch whereas before you could never pitch your lone Oracle).
+It also increases your pseudo blue card count for Force pitch purposes by +2 (because you now have 2 cards in the deck eligible to pitch whereas before you could never pitch your lone Oracle).
 It also blocks :card[Ragavan, Nimble Pilferer] and :card[Thalia, Guardian of Thraben] really well in a pinch.
 - 1 :card[Tormod's Crypt]: The second part of my anti-graveyard package.
 This one is nice as it can just sit in play whilst you get prepped or be added to a